aish-w/Javascript/README.md

 # Javascript
-Learning javascript from basic to advance.
+Learn javascript from basic to advance.I have covered all the topics here.